satyaprakash-1729/ScalableSetDiff/README.md

 	v. ./IBFSetDiff --file1path ../test_files/dataset1_1000_12.dat --file2path ../test_files/dataset2_1000_12.dat --alpha 5<br/>
 	vi. ./IBFSetDiff --file1path ../test_files/dataset1_1000_20.dat --file2path ../test_files/dataset2_1000_20.dat --alpha 6<br/>

-General instructions on how to run the p2p application (see section below for example commands using provided test files):
+General instructions on how to run the p2p application (see next section below for example commands using provided test files):
-1. use cmake and make to build CLIENT and SERVER.
+1. Use cmake and make to build CLIENT and SERVER.
-2. run "./SERVER path/to/file_name mode" first, and then "./CLIENT path/to/filename mode" after.
+2. Run SERVER first, and then CLIENT after.
+See --help (either ./CLIENT --help or ./SERVER --help) for arguments.
-3. both SERVER and CLIENT are need a data file to be passed in, and some samples can be found in the test_files directory.
+3. Both SERVER and CLIENT need a filepath to be passed in as the input data.
+Some samples can be found in the test_files directory.
 Feel free to replace those with other files for testing.
-4. mode determines which mode the programs should be run in.
+4. They also need the mode argument to be passed in, which determines what mode the programs should be run in.
 It can be IBF, naive, or both.
 IBF mode runs only the IBF set difference algorithm, naive runs only the naive algorithm, and both runs both.
-The CLIENT and SERVER modes need to be the same, e.g. "./SERVER testfile both" and "./CLIENT testfile both" works, but "./SERVER testfile IBF" and "./CLIENT testfile naive" will not work.
+The CLIENT and SERVER modes need to be the same, e.g. "./SERVER --filepath testfile --mode both" and "./CLIENT --filepath testfile --mode both" works, but "./SERVER --filepath testfile --mode IBF" and "./CLIENT --filepath testfile --mode naive" will not work.
+5. The other arguments (alpha, beta, and num_hashes) are parameters to the IBF set difference algorithm and will have default values if not specified.
+If specificed, the values of these arguments must be the same for CLIENT and SERVER, or the algorithm will not work.
-5. When reading the output, CALCULATED SET DIFFERENCE is the difference calculated with the algorithm, and NAIVE SET DIFFERENCE is calculated with the naive method of sending all the data in the set.
-The SERVER program also outputs whether boths methods returned the same result if mode is "both".
+6. When reading the output, CALCULATED SET DIFFERENCE is the difference calculated with the IBF algorithm, and NAIVE SET DIFFERENCE is calculated with the naive method of sending all the data in the set.
+The SERVER program also outputs whether both methods returned the same result if mode is "both".

 Three pairs of test files are provided: p2p_1000_node1_diff3.dat and p2p_1000_node2_diff3.dat, p2p_1000_node1_diff6.dat and p2p_1000_node2_diff6.dat, and p2p_1000_node1_diff10.dat and p2p_1000_node2_diff10.dat.
 All are generated from a base file of 1000 rows of data.
 Each pair of files is denoted by node1 and node2, which means one file should be given as input to SERVER and the other as input to CLIENT.
 Each file also has some number of rows of data missing, as denoted by diff#.
 Thus, its corresponding file will have that many rows that this file does not have, resulting in a set difference.
 If each file in a pair is missing X rows, then the total set difference will be 2X (assuming all their missing rows are different).